jasp-stats/jaspSem/inst/help/forQml/tooltipEstimators.md

 	- WLSMV: implies DWLS with mean and var adjusted test and robust se
 	- ULSM: implies ULS with scaled test and robust se
 	- ULSMV: implies ULS with mean-var adjusted test and robust se

+- Note: If you specify "Model test" or "Standard errors" the corresponding options set by the estimators in the background will be overwritten